 When you’re looking around for a new home, there’s nothing worse than seeing a property that seems to be trying too hard, are we right?
 When you over-stage your home, you run the risk of it not appearing genuine, or even worse - it could look too good, and therefore when potential buyers view your property, they could leave feeling disappointed.
 If you are conducting mainly virtual viewings, then a picture really does speak a thousand words.
-Here at The Guild, our agents share their stories of homes they have seen that have been over-staged and exactly what you can do to draw the line and prevent this problem from occurring.
+Here we share stories of homes we have seen that have been over-staged and exactly what you can do to draw the line and prevent this problem from occurring.

 How To: Avoid Over-Staging Your Home In 10 Steps

 According to Steve Barron of Drivers & Norris, trying too hard can be a major turn-off for potential buyers.

 Steve says: “We don’t come across many over-staged homes in our area, and we don’t advise our clients to do so either.
 Around here, home-baked bread, the smell of fresh coffee or bowls of fruit could appear a little corny.”

 What you could try instead: You can still impress without having to go over the top.
 Show your home in its best light by having a spring clean before viewings arrive or you are due to take your photographs, spritz your favourite room spray for physical viewings, and keep the home airy and light for a more natural approach.

 According to Matthew Higgins of Sawyer & Co.:, “An over-staged property is always easy to spot.
 There’s too much artwork on the walls, too many cushions and throws on the sofa, and the most major mistake: a dining table set for a banquet.
 Less is always more when it comes to staging a home.”

 3. Never underestimate the power of fresh flowers